§ 2901 Regulations governing design and operation of school buses; annual student bus passes.

 § 2904 Minimum insurance coverage requirements.

-All buses operated by the Department of Education, by any public school district or by any person under contract with the Department of Education or a school district for the purpose of transporting school pupils either to or from school or for any other purpose under the jurisdiction of any school authority shall be covered by insurance to at least the following extent:
+All buses used, owned, leased, or operated by any person under contract with the Department of Education, a school district, or charter school for the purpose of transporting school pupils either to or from school or for any other purpose under the jurisdiction of any school authority shall be covered by insurance consisting of, at a minimum, all of the following:

 § 2905 Transportation of students of nonpublic, nonprofit elementary and high schools.